Uchiko Line: History

 Freight operations ceased on December 1, 1971.

 On November 25, 1985, the line was closed and the passenger service was replaced by buses to allow heavier rails to be laid, the railbed to be strengthened, and curves to be relaxed.
-The next year, on March 3, the line between Uchiko and Niiya, together with new sections of the Yosan Main Line from Mukaibara and Niiya to Iyo-Ōzu, opened as a shortcut route between Matsuyama and Uwajima, with new passing facilities at Niiya, relocated stations at Uchiko and Ikazaki, and Centralised Traffic Control.
-The section from Niiya to Gorō was closed.
+The next year, on March 3, the upgraded line between Uchiko and a point 2.5 km west of Niiya (with new passing facilities at Niiya and relocated stations at Uchiko and Ikazaki), together with new sections of the Yosan Main Line from Mukaibara to Uchiko and the point 2.5 km west of Niiya to a new junction 2.5 km east of Iyo-Ōzu, with Centralised Traffic Control along all sections, opened as a shortcut route between Matsuyama and Uwajima.
+The curve section from the point 2.5 km west of Niiya to the junction at Gorō was closed.

 In 1987 JNR was regionalised and privatised, and the Uchiko Line came under the control of Shikoku Railway Company, with Japan Freight Railway Company operating services on the line.
 JR Freight subsequently ceased to run services on the line on April 1, 2006.